EnviroDIY/USGS_NGWOS/ReadMe.md

 https://raw.githubusercontent.com/EnviroDIY/Arduino_boards/master/package_EnviroDIY_index.json

-If you already have other custom board manager URL's, extend your list with the EnviroDIY
+If you already have other custom board manager URL's, extend your list with the EnviroDIY link.

 Then in the IDE, click on Tools > Board > Boards Manager.
 Use the dropdown box for Type to select "Contributed".
 You should then see an option for "EnviroDIY SAMD Boards".